 Bank Road, Bungalow Road, Elm Street, George Street, John Street, Olympia Crescent, Ousebank/back Ousebank, Pond Street, Recreation Road (1st column only), River Street, Thomas Street (and back lanes off Barlby Road)

 Back Lane, Bennymoor Lane, Cliffe Road, Howden Road, Sand Lane and The Crescent, South Duffield Road, St Leonards Avenue, Tune Street, William Road

 Almost all of the remaining lights are the responsibility of North Yorkshire County Council.
 Defects can be reported on 0845 8 72 72 74 or by using the interactive map on the North Yorkshire County Council website : link

 The last column on Recreation Road (by the underpass) and all of the other lights between this light and up to (but not including the rear of Ousebank) are the responsibility of the successors of BOCM Pauls.

 NYCC STREET LIGHT ENERGY REDUCTION PROGRAMME (SLERP)

 This scheme involves turning off some street lights between Midnight and 5.00 a.m.
 Columns at road junctions, where there is traffic calming or an overriding need will be unaffected.
 If a light near you is off and you are not sure whether it is damaged or part of this scheme please contact NYCC for clarification.

 Please note that street lights in the ownership of Barlby and Osgodby Town Council are unaffected by this switch off.

-NYCC are also replacing (over the next 2 - 3 years) all of its standard street lighting with LED technology which will be more energy efficient and reduce current maintenance costs.
+NYCC are also replacing (over the next 2 - 3 years) all of its standard street lighting with LED technology which will be more energy efficient and will reduce current maintenance costs.

-There is a proposal to remove 208 columns on the Bypass between roundabouts, as an energy saving measure.
+There is a proposal to remove 208 columns on the Bypass between the roundabouts, as an energy saving measure.
 For more information please contact North Yorkshire County Council.